 Heavy doses of Bubba Kush usually put me to sleep within 1 to 2 hours, which is why I reserve this strain for evening use.
 As is my custom, however, I smoked a bowl before (and during) the writing process for this review.
 I must admit that I am having a hard time at both collecting my thoughts and keeping my head up – I am tending to space out and find myself in a daze at either the iMac monitor or my keyboard; this has happened a few times now.

 Point being: It’s heavy.
 It’s Eran Almog-level heavy for me, so if you’ve tried that strain and found it to be sedating, then that may give you an idea of what to expect from Bubba Kush.
 Of course, every single strain affects every single person in a different way, so I don’t want to ever speak to you all in absolutes.
 But: It is worth a try, if you often find yourself in agreement with my recommendations.

 - Heavy Relaxation

 I’m definitely no medical doctor, so please take the preceding conditions only as my own personal observations from using this strain and having experience with a multitude of different cannabis strains.
 Everybody is different, and every body reacts differently to various medications.

-Overall, I would best describe Bubba Kush as an “excellent” indica strain from GrowHealthy.
+Overall, I would best describe Bubba Kush as a “good” indica strain from GrowHealthy.